caseyverse/caseyverse.github.io/src/locations/healthstone.md

 # Healthstone Clinic

-Healthstone Clinic is a clinic located on the eastern side of Furtropolis.
-It is where [Kit Welsh](../characters/kit.md) gives physical exams, treating or vaccinating his patients.
-The clinic has become known for it's specialization in phage research with the help of [Golden Oak Academy](./goldenoak.md) and the use of them to treat infections diseases caused by pathogenic bacteria through phage therapy.
+Located on the east end of the city between Princess Boulevard and Smith Way, Healthstone Clinic is a clinic where Kit Welsh gives physical exams, treating or vaccinating his patients.
+[Golden Oak Academy](goldenoak.md) assists the clinic in varies medical research.

-## Treatments

-### Phage Therapy (Synthetic)

-Phage Therapy is the practice of using genitally modified phages to treat many different kinds pathogenic bacteria whilst being unable to infect the host.
-Advantages include reduced side-effects and preventing bacteria from gaining resistance to antibiotic treatment.
-The use of synthetic phages has allowed many to live longer and healthier lives.